Understanding and Improving Bad SAT Scores

 Another tip to boost R/W score is reading English literature and poetry.
 The new digital SAT contains many passages based on old English literature and poetry (especially literary works from the 19-20th centuries), so being familiar with the writing style of this time period can significantly boost your comprehension and analytical skills.
 See our book list for free novel PDFs of famous English literature to get started.

-For the math section, since many students struggled with the 35-minute time limit, we recommend practicing quick mental math problems to increase efficiency on basic arithmetic.
+For the math section, since many students struggle with the 35-minute time limit, we recommend practicing quick mental math problems to increase efficiency on basic arithmetic.

 When Should You Be Worried About Bad SAT Scores?

-You should be concerned about your SAT score if it places you in the bottom 10-15% of the applicant pool for the colleges you're applying to.
+You should be concerned about your SAT score if it places you in the bottom 10-15% of the applicant pool for the colleges you are applying to.
 This percentile indicates that your score is significantly lower than most admitted students, something that is typically flagged by admissions officers.

 Another negative sign is a significant disparity between your SAT score and other academic achievements, such as having a 4.0 unweighted GPA with an 1100 SAT score.
 Such a gap might prompt admissions officers to question the consistency of your academic performance.